Get the Diagnostic

 Situation

-Growing consulting firm with 'automation debt' — 40+ Zapier workflows, half undocumented.
-Systems frequently broke without anyone knowing until clients complained.
+Growing consulting firm with 40+ automated workflows built over time, half of them undocumented.
+Systems broke regularly without anyone knowing until a client complained.

 Failure Point

-Silent failures.
-No monitoring.
-Critical handoffs depended on specific individuals being available.
+Quiet failures.
+No alerts.
+Critical steps depended on specific people being available.

 What Was at Stake

-Without stabilization: client-facing failures would have continued accumulating, eroding trust and creating cascading reputational damage.
+Without fixing this: client-facing failures would have kept accumulating, quietly eroding trust and reputation.

 What Changed